Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

 #### ***Classwork***
 ```
 1. Construct a program that:
- - LEDi will light up only when BUTTONi is pressed
+ - LEDx will light up only when BUTTONx is pressed

 2. Construct a program that:
- - LEDi is toggled when BUTTONi is pressed
+ - LEDx is toggled when BUTTONx is pressed

 3. Construct a program that:
- - LEDi will light up only when BUTTONi is pressed
+ - LEDx will light up only when BUTTONx is pressed
- - If multiple buttons are pressed, only LEDi will light up where BUTTONi is the first button pressed.
+ - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed.

 4. Construct a program that:
- - LEDi will light up only when BUTTONi is pressed
+ - LEDx will light up only when BUTTONx is pressed
- - If multiple buttons are pressed, only LEDi will light up where BUTTONi is the first button pressed.
+ - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed.
- - LEDi will flash once per 300*i ms when BUTTONi is pressed.
+ - LEDx will flash once per 300*x ms when BUTTONi is pressed.

 5.Construct a program that:
- - leds will take turns to light up when any button is pressed
+ - leds will light up in sequence while any button is held on<br>
    [LED1 on]->[LED2 on]->[LED3 on]->[LED1 on]->[LED2 on]->...
- - upon releasing buttons, the previous procedue stops and only one led remains to be on
+ - upon releasing buttons, the previous procedue stops and only the selected led remains to be on

 Reminder:
  - call button_init()